-- Name, address, and contact information of qualified school, program, or service provider

-- Invoice date

-- Invoice number

-- Student name

-- Student grade level (applies to qualified schools ONLY)

-- Itemized description of services provided and associated charges, including dates of service

-- Total amount of charges
+- Name, address, and contact information of qualified school, program, or service provider - Invoice date - Invoice number - Student name - Student grade level (applies to preschool and kindergarten students at qualified schools ONLY) - Itemized description of services provided and associated charges, including dates of service - Total amount of charges - If you are paying a therapist or qualified examiner for services, his or her license number must be included on invoice. - If you are seeking reimbursement, proof of payment is required.